 Upon completion of the workshop, each storyteller – and the Literacy Mid-South collaborative – will have a multimedia story ready for publishing.
-“Publishing” includes multiple platforms: in-print, on the StoryBoard website, on IGTV, and other social media.
+“Publishing” includes multiple platforms: in-print, on the StoryBoard website, and on social media.

 The goals and potential impact of this workshop are multi-pronged.
-With this workshop, we intend
+With this workshop, we intended

 to raise public awareness of the societal and equitable contributions of the collaborating arts and educational organizations.
-We hope to raise the bar as to the power of intimate and empathic storytelling in changing narratives and perceptions in a divided world.
-We hope to share with our community the hard work, passions and rewards of a career and a life the arts can provide.
-We hope to remind the community at large of the real economic benefits of a local economy built around arts programming.
+We hoped to raise the bar as to the power of intimate and empathic storytelling in changing narratives and perceptions in a divided world.
+We hoped to share with our community the hard work, passions and rewards of a career and a life the arts can provide.
+We hoped to remind the community at large of the real economic benefits of a local economy built around arts programming.